Money-Burned/.github/CONTRIBUTING.md

 To participate, you need an invitation to the organization.
 Please make sure that you agree to the organization's terms and conditions before requesting to become a contributing member.

+## The Mission

+Although the name doesn't sound much like learning content or a non-profit community, "Money Burned" is primarily dedicated to collecting knowledge for the lowest possible entry into the topic of software development.
+Of course, there is always a Hello World example for most major platforms, but with everything that comes after that, budding developers often face steep learning curves.

+The main objectives of "Money Burned" are to:
+- ...shed light on the why behind the often simple to answer initial questions,
+- ...always use the same example as the basis for all sample implementations,
+- ...create comparability between the frameworks/platforms.

+If you're only interested in building the tool itself for an environment you're using, that's perfectly fine - but that's only half the battle when it comes to getting involved here.
+A little texting will be unavoidable.

 ## Getting started

 ### Access to "Money Burned"